 Be ready to discuss details and KPIs with the creators, set boundaries, and listen to their ideas about the creative direction they could bring to the campaign.

-If the creator replies interested to your email, this is the time you two will start discussing the details of the collaboration: timeline, rewards, and expected KPIs.
+If the creator replies with interest to your email, this is the time you two will start discussing the details of the collaboration: timeline, rewards, and expected KPIs.
 Even before contacting the creators themselves, you should have an idea of what the partnership will bring to you regarding the essential KPIs for your campaign but be sure to discuss them with the creators and listen to their side of the story.
 They know their audience better than you.

 Be clear with the creator about the timeline for the content publishing, what boundaries need to be respected, and how the product needs to be shown and discussed.
 Depending on the influencer experience size and preferences, they may want to be paid or accept product gifts as compensation.